Permanent exhibition

 Since then, Ernst Friedrich’s grandson Tommy Spree and a dedicated group of volunteers have been taking care of visitors and the museum’s needs.
 Today, it is recognised as a non-profit organisation and is largely financed by donations.

-The museum, which is housed in a shop flat at Brüsseler Straße 21, 13353 Berlin, has also included an art gallery since 1998, where special exhibitions are held.
+The museum has also included an art gallery since 1998, where special exhibitions are held.

 The Anti-War Museum, in the tradition of Ernst Friedrich’s museum, focuses on the horrors and consequences of all forms of warfare.
 To this end, it exhibits photos, documents and objects of WWI and WWII.
-A large world map provides information on current trouble spots.
-Display boards, pictures and showcases deal with the topic of “modern weapons of war”, e.g. chemical and biological warfare agents.
-War toys from the last centuries are also on display.
+Moreover, thought-provoking impulse on contemporary wars is also provided.

 Main room of the Anti-War Museum